JosephLai241/nomad/README.md

 	+ Respect `.gitignore` and rules defined in similar `.ignore`-type files.
 This is enabled by default.
 	+ Display Git status markers next to items within a Git repository.
 This is enabled by default.
 	+ Integrated Git commands
-		+ Quickly point Git commands such as `git add/diff/unstage` to a file within the tree.
-This allows you to add files or view diffs without needing to type out the entire path to the file.
+		+ Quickly point Git commands such as `git add/diff/unstage` to a file or a directory (to add/diff/unstage changed files within that directory) in the tree.
+This allows you to execute those commands without typing out the entire path(s).
+		+ `git diff` improved for better readability.
 		+ `git status` in tree form.
 		+ `git commit <"OPTIONAL_MESSAGE">` integration.
-* Filter directory items by filetype or by a pattern.
+* Filter directory items by filetype(s) or by a pattern.
+	+ Filtering by filetype(s)
+		* Match or exclude filetype(s) in the directory.
+	+ Filtering by a pattern
+		* Match or exclude a pattern.
+Supports regex expressions that are compatible with Rust's [regex][regex] crate.
 * Quick edit/open of a file wtihin the directory (after running `nomad` in numbered mode (`-n`)).
 * Built-in [`bat`][bat], a `cat` alternative written in Rust, to quickly view a file within the tree.
 * Display releases without going on GitHub.